 The Baccalaureate Clinical Laboratory Science program, offered at DeVry University's Phoenix and Houston campuses, is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS, 5600 N. River Road, Suite 720, Rosemont, IL 60018, 773-714-8880, www.naacls.org).

 The Neurodiagnostic Technology program at the North Brunswick campus is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Committee on Accreditation for Education in Neurodiagnostic Technology.
 CAAHEP, 25400 U.S. Hwy.
 19 N, Ste.
-158, Clearwater, FL 33763, 727.210.2350, www.caahep.org.)
-As reported on the DeVry University 2015 Report of Current Status to CoA-NDT for the North Brunswick NDT program, positive placement was reported as 100% for students graduating in 2013, 100% for students graduating in 2012, and 80% for students graduating in 2013.
+158, Clearwater, FL 33763, 727.210.2350, www.caahep.org.
+As reported on the DeVry University 2016 Report of Current Status to CoA-NDT for the North Brunswick NDT program, positive placement was reported as 100% for students graduating in 2015, 85.7% for students graduating in 2014, and 100% for students graduating in 2013.
 Positive Placement is the percentage of graduates from the calendar year, who within six months of graduating were employed in their field of study, continued their education, or were serving in the military.